 Netflix also produces its own movies.
 Critically acclaimed films like Beasts of No Nation, Okja, and Amanda Knox are all Netflix originals, and are ready to be streamed here alongside 80 other original movies.

-While Netflix's 4K service isn't yet available on any phone but the LG G6, you can still enjoy 1080p streams on almost any mobile device.
+You can still enjoy 1080p streams on almost any mobile device.
 While you cannot adjust the video quality while watching a movie, Netflix does let users choose the quality they would like to stream in from the settings.